-For more information, please use the link for the 'Somerset Drainage Board' home page in the Information and Resources section.
+Please use the link for the ‘Somerset Drainage Board’ home page in the More information section.
 This page will also provide links to each of the other Internal Drainage Boards.

 Under common law, a riparian owner is someone who has a watercourse within or adjacent to any boundary of their property.
 Where a watercourse is sited between two or more property boundaries each owner may be equally responsible.

 Under the new act, riparian owners retain all the duties and responsibilities for watercourses in their land set out in the Land Drainage Act.
 We have prepared a factsheet containing more details about the roles and responsibilities of riparian owners.
-You can find this factsheet in the Information and Resources section of this page.
+It is in the Downloads section of this page.

 Water Companies will continue to be responsible for public sewers, and will have a more formal role in the management of surface water.